Avaleht Esileht Ethiopia’s Pledge To Peacefully Pursue Sea Access Shouldn’t Be Seen As A...

 While it didn’t make headlines anywhere near as much as his peace pledge, Abiy also said during last week’s meeting with parliament that “We have human resources, we are patriots, and while we don’t provoke others, we won’t back down if provoked.”
 Paired together, the message is that Ethiopia’s pursuit of sea access will be diplomatically driven, but it’ll resort to military means in self-defense if it’s attacked by the Asmara Axis, with there being a high likelihood that it’ll defend Somaliland from aggression too.

-Egypt, Eritrea, and Somaliland therefore shouldn’t misinterpret Abiy’s highly publicized peace pledge as a sign of weakness and think that it’ll retreat if its anti-terrorist troops in Somalia are attacked or will stand down if they invade Somaliland.
+Egypt, Eritrea, and Somalia therefore shouldn’t misinterpret Abiy’s highly publicized peace pledge as a sign of weakness and think that it’ll retreat if its anti-terrorist troops in Somalia are attacked or will stand down if they invade Somaliland.
 The prerogative for sparking a regional conflict doesn’t rest with Ethiopia, which remains committed to peacefully pursuing access to the sea, but with the Asmara Axis.
 Those three’s partners would thus do well to remind them to behave responsibly for everyone’s sake.

 Exit mobile version